-hat I have read the "Notice to Pregnant

-Workers" and applicable sections of the e Radiation Safety manual, and unde erstand that the Declaration of

-Pregnancy is voluntary.
-(Please indicate e your choice below.)

-A I do not choose to make a D eclaration of Pregnancy.

-Ctudent Cianature Data

-Student Signature: Date:

-B I do choose to make a Decla ration of Pregnancy

-I hereby declare that I am pregnant.
-My

-My estimated date of conception was ·

-I am hereby requesting a fetal monitori ad anron

-ram hereby requesting a retai monitori ing badge to be worn beneath my lea ad apron.

-I have been given information (initial ch necklist helow) concerning embryo/ fetus exposure and the possible health

-ions I can expect to receive no exposure

-over the set limits and am therefore ex

-over the set limits and an incremore ex peeted to perform my assigned job t addes.

-Student Signature: Date:

-Stadent Signature: butc

-Information received:

-U.S. Nuclear Regulatory Commi ission Regulatory Guide 8 13

-Location of Radiation Safety Po

-Location of Radiation Surety 1 of ney & Frocedare Mandar

-Radiation Safety Officer: Date:

-Original to Personnel File

-Please forward a copy to Barbara Math ews.
-Radiation Safety Officer, at Bar otist Memorial Hospital-Memphis.

-, , , , , , , , , , , , , , , , , , , .,,,,,

-For RSO office use:

-Second badge ordered: Initials:

-C I choose to withdraw a Decla aration of Pregnancy.

-Student Signature: Date:
+do hereby acknowledge that I have read the "Notice to Pregnant Safety manual, and understand that the Declaration of Pregnancy is voluntary.
+(Please indicate your choi • A I do not choose to make a Declaration of Pregnancy.
+Student Signature: Date: B. I do choose to make a Declaration of P I hereby declare that I am pregnant.
+My expected My estimated date of conception was I am hereby requesting a fetal monitoring badge t delivery date is I have been given information (initial checklist bel ow) concerning embryo/ fetus exposure and the possible health iation protection precautions I can expect to receive no exposure Student Signature: Date: Information received: U.S. Nuclear Regulatory Commission Regu Location of Radiation Safety Policy & Proc - Radiation Safety Officer: Date: Original to Personnel File Please forward a copy to Barbara Mathews, Radia tion Safety Officer, at Baptist Memorial Hospital-Memphis.
+For RSO office use: Second badge ordered: Initials: C I choose to withdraw a Declaration of I Student Signature: Date